JuliusKoronci/phalcon-swagger/README.md

 The usage is the same as with the standard Swagger library, see https://github.com/zircote/swagger-php for more info.

-I am using just a basic configuration for Swagger here, if you would like to extend it, use ignored folders etc.
+I am using just a basic configuration for Swagger but if you would like to extend it, use ignored folders etc.
 I recommend to have an annotation on your base controller like this:

 ```